COLUMBUS, Ohio — Call it a holiday miracle — gas prices below $3 a gallon in Ohio.

-The state average for a gallon of regular gas was $3.74 in Monday's survey from auto club AAA, the Oil Price Information Service and Wright Express.
-That's down 18 cents less than at the same time last week.
+The state average has dropped 6 cents since Monday.
+The average Thursday was $3.08 for a gallon of regular gas in the survey from auto club AAA, the Oil Price Information Service and WEX Inc.

 AAA Daily Fuel Gauge Report: http://fuelgaugereport.aaa.com